-- The "hole" created by appearance of an electron with "normal" energy is interpreted as the presence of electron's antiparticle with the opposite charge. - © Every charged particle must have an antiparticle of the same mass and opposite charge, to solve the mystery of "negative" energy.
+- On the "hole" created by appearance of an electron with "normal" energy is interpreted as the presence of electron's antiparticle with the opposite charge. - Output: Severy charged particle must have an antiparticle of the same mass and opposite charge, to solve the mystery of "negative" energy.